 What may actually be missing in our understanding of the teaching and testing of listening is that listening is always an “enablement” for some cognitive state (such as “understanding” or “empathy”) or for some social performance (such as answering a question or completing a transaction).
 It’s always that we are listening to do something.
 In this functional sense, we may indeed say that purpose-driven listening is a type of “selective listening.”

-This is a lengthy pre-amble to framing a role for note-taking in academic listening, or even more broadly to the role of note-taking or memory aides in all contexts of listening.
+This is a lengthy pre-amble to highlighting a role for note-taking in academic listening, or even more broadly to the role of note-taking or memory aides in all contexts of listening.
 Though in the past some tests did not allow students to take notes, ostensibly to assess short-term memory more validly, most testing procedures now do permit note-taking during the listening segment and consultation of notes during the question portion of the exam.
 We might see this context as “listening to retain information.”
 The follow up questions become the “social performance” and the note-taking becomes the intermediary task that supports and enhances performance in the test.

 If we assume that note-taking can enhance listening performance, then it makes sense to identify the underlying quality of effective note-taking.
 With my authors in the Contemporary Topics series, we identified three areas of “teachable” note-taking quality:

 Does the note-taker represent the totality of the listening segment (i.e. lecture)?
 The main benefit here might be from training the mind not to wander, rather than from having a complete representation of the lecture text.
 A related benefit is in promoting resilience – though all listeners, and especially L2 listeners, will experience gaps and obstacles in following a text, an efficient listener will not give up and abandon efforts at following the entire text.